DSXiangLi/DecryptPrompt/README.md

 - Augmented Language Models: a Survey
 - Domain Specialization as the Key to Make Large Language Models Disruptive: A Comprehensive Survey
 - Challenges and Applications of Large Language Models
+- Survey of Hallucination in Natural Language Generation

 ### 大模型能力探究
 - LARGER LANGUAGE MODELS DO IN-CONTEXT LEARNING DIFFERENTLY